John Moreland (entrepreneur)

-John Moreland (born June 19, 1965) is an American entrepreneur, venture capitalist.
-He is the founder of Avetta, an online supplier management marketplace and president of Operation Underground Railroad.
+John Moreland (born June 19, 1965) is an American entrepreneur and venture capitalist.
+He is the founder of Avetta, an online supplier management marketplace, and president of Operation Underground Railroad.

 Early life

 Moreland was born in Fullerton, California and raised in Irvine, California.

-After his parents divorced, Moreland lived with his mother and his sister.
+Career

 Moreland became a police officer and spent most of his career as a canine handler.
-Moreland's longtime partner, Crambo, a veteran K-9 officer.
-During his tenure, Moreland experienced working the famous Rodney King riots of the early 1990s.
+Moreland's longtime partner, Crambo, a veteran K-9 officer, was adopted by Moreland's family when the dog was retired from service.
+During his tenure, Moreland worked during the Rodney King riots of the early 1990s.

-Career

-Moreland formed the idea for Avetta while he was working as an occupational safety professional in the oil & gas industry.
-As Founder, Moreland established Avetta as a supplier compliance software firm.
+Moreland formed the idea for Avetta while he was working as an occupational safety professional in the oil and gas industry.
+As founder, Moreland established Avetta as a supplier compliance software firm.

-Avetta’ rapid growth was spurred by clients in the chemical and oil & gas industries including BP, ExxonMobil, ConocoPhillips, BASF, and others.
-In 2015, Avetta was named one of the Top 20 Most Promising Supply Chain Solution Providers by CIO magazine.

 Moreland had financial challenges with Avetta early on and eventually received $30,000 to help the company after taking second place in a business plan competition from Brigham Young University in 2005.
 He otherwise bootstrapped the company before raising venture capital — $35 million in a Series A investment from Norwest Venture Partners in December 2012 and a Series B round of $30 million in February 2015.
 At that time, Avetta had been operating in over 100 countries around the world.

-Moreland is also a part owner and board member of STAJets.
+Moreland is also a part owner and board member of STA Jets.

-In 2016, Moreland join Operation Underground Railroad (O.U.R.), in bringing an end to child kidnapping and slavery.
-Currently serving as President.
+In 2016, Moreland joined Operation Underground Railroad (O.U.R.), an organization formed to end child kidnapping and slavery, and served as president.

-In 2018, Welsh, Carson, Anderson & Stowe (WCAS), acquired a majority equity interest in Avetta.
-Jon Kossow, Managing Partner at Norwest, said, "This is a fantastic outcome for Avetta's founders, management team and shareholders.
-The Company's technology platform, product roadmap and huge greenfield market opportunity suggest a future that's just as bright for all parties involved."